 - GBI leverages the knowledge and experience of experts and other professionals in government, academia, and private industry, as well as its Board and Advisory Board members.

-With offices at 777 UN Plaza, Suite 3D, New York, New York, 10017, GBI overlooks the United Nations headquarters in New York City.
+With offices at 777 UN Plaza, Unit 3D, New York, New York, 10017, GBI overlooks the United Nations headquarters in New York City.